-Young people get the most exercise and are least like to be overweight
+Young people get the most exercise, according to study

 The Healthy Ireland Survey 2019 was launched this week looking at the health of the Irish population aged 15 and older.